Soundaryajothi/Control-of-Relay-Using-IoT-controller/README.md

 ## RESULT:

-Thus the relay is controlled using Arduino controller is done successfully.
+Thus, the relay is controlled using Arduino controller is done successfully.